potassco/clorm/docs/clorm/embedding.rst

    date(@date_range("20190101", 20190201")).

-The corresponding Python object needs to take the two input ``String`` symbols turn it into dates, compute the dates in the range, and return the list of outputs converted back into ``String`` symbols.
+The corresponding Python object needs to take the two input ``Clingo.String`` symbols turn them into dates, compute the dates in the range, and return the list of outputs converted back into ``Clingo.String`` symbols.

 .. code-block:: python